 Tailor it to your requirements

-Natural light: Let in as much natural light as possible to maximise the space.
-Install sliding glass doors were possible and match it with the shower door.
+1. Natural light: Let in as much natural light as possible to maximise the space.
+Install sliding glass doors where possible and match it with the shower door.

 2. Storage space: Storage is extremely important when it comes to a smaller size bathroom, as even the smallest amount of clutter can make the room look crowded and disorganised.
 Use open shelve units to minimise door opening considerations and promote an alternative design such as corner mounted cabinets or foldable towel ladders.